Ben Roberts-Smith: Appeals (2023–2025)

 Roberts-Smith lost his appeal against Besanko's ruling on 16 May 2025.
 The Full Court of the Federal Court unanimously found that he was not defamed when Nick McKenzie and Chris Masters published reports alleging he had committed war crimes in Afghanistan.
-"We are unanimously of the opinion that the evidence was sufficiently cogent to support the findings that [Roberts-Smith] … murdered four Afghan men" the court stated, ordering Roberts-Smith to pay the respondents' legal costs.
+"We are unanimously of the opinion that the evidence was sufficiently cogent to support the findings that [Roberts-Smith] ... murdered four Afghan men" the court stated, ordering Roberts-Smith to pay the respondents' legal costs.
 The interlocutory application to amend the appeal was also dismissed, with judges expressing doubts about the integrity of the secret recording, stating they could not be confident "that the contents of the recording have not been doctored by removing sections or splicing together different parts of a recorded conversation".
-Legal costs are estimated to have totalled $30 million for the initial trial and $4 million for the appeal.
+The trial cost the parties a combined $30 million in legal costs, with the appeal costing a further $4 million.

 On 17 June 2025, Roberts-Smith sought special leave in the High Court of Australia to appeal against the judgment of the Full Federal Court.
 Roberts-Smith argued that Besanko's judgment had branded him a war criminal, despite coming as a consequence of civil proceedings; and that the rules of evidence should have been applied more strictly, given that Roberts-Smith had not been charged with any criminal offence and was entitled to a presumption of innocence.

 On 4 September 2025, the High Court refused his application for leave to appeal and ordered that he pay costs—which will include the further cost of the application to the High Court.
-The Australian War Memorial subsequently updated its wording of his display which now states that he has exhausted all legal avenues to challenge to the defamation judgment.
+Following the High Court's rejection of Roberts-Smith's final appeal that month, the Australian War Memorial updated the wording of his display to state that he had exhausted all legal avenues to challenge the defamation judgment.

 Funding

-Roberts-Smith has been supported by some wealthy Australians.
-Kerry Stokes funded his original civil proceedings.
+Throughout his legal actions, Roberts-Smith has been supported by several prominent Australians.
+Stokes funded his original civil proceedings, as noted above.
 John Singleton paid for newspaper advertising which called attacks on Roberts-Smith "disgraceful".
-Australia’s richest person, Gina Rinehart has said: "Many patriotic Australians query, is it fair that this brave and patriotic man who risked his life on overseas missions which he was sent on by our government, is under such attack."
+In May 2025, Gina Rinehart, Australia's richest person, said: "Many patriotic Australians query, is it fair that this brave and patriotic man who risked his life on overseas missions which he was sent on by our government, is under such attack."
 When questioned, Rinehart refused to rule out funding Roberts-Smith's defamation action.
 The media respondents obtained and served a Federal Court subpoena for Rinehart to produce documents showing that she or any of her companies were involved in funding Roberts-Smith's legal proceedings.
-However, they accepted Rinehart's lawyers' assurance that she possessed no such documents.
+However, they later accepted Rinehart's lawyers' assurance that she possessed no such documents.

 On 9 September 2025, the Federal Court ordered Roberts-Smith together with Kerry Stokes's private company Australian Capital Equity to pay costs fixed at $13,270,950 to the media respondents, plus a costs assessment fee of $224,872 for the application for costs.